Ericsson/ove-tutorial/README.md

     ...
     Now what?
 Run 'ove fetch' to sync with the outside world or 'ove help' for more information

-If you are missing some of the required dependencies on your host, OVE will complain:
+Note!
+If you are missing some of the required dependencies on your host, OVE will let you know and suggest a solution:

     $ source ove
     error: missing command(s):